 If the premise behind wearables targeted at consumers is changing behavior or simplifying everyday tasks, the premise behind wearables in the enterprise is similar.
 Much like how mobile apps in the enterprise should streamline processes or transform key business functions, wearables should make employees’ lives easier and more efficient.
 There’s one key note here, however: given how long it’s taken the enterprise to adopt mobile apps (or even cloud computing), we’re likely still a ways off from wearable technology having any meaningful impact in an enterprise environment.

-That's not to say some companies haven't already found ways to utilise wearable technology.
+That’s not to say some companies haven’t already found ways to utilize wearable technology.
 Logistics provider DHL, for example, is rolling out a project involving smart glasses.
 As EnterpriseAppsTech's James Bourne notes, some warehouse operators at DHL use augmented reality technology to improve efficiency by saving time.
-The pilot programme resulted in 25% greater efficiency.
+The pilot program resulted in 25% greater efficiency.

 Whistler Blackcomb, a mountain resort operator, recently partnered with a software company to improve operational efficiency with smart glasses.
 The glasses pair up with RFID technology in lift gates to show staff real-time data about guests, and also seek to reduce lift maintenance times "by ensuring the right person is directed to the job as fast as possible."
 Google is apparently even working on a new version of Google Glass specifically designed for use within the enterprise.